 Understanding the process that follows an arrest in Nevada County helps families act quickly and avoid critical mistakes during a stressful situation.

 For most misdemeanors, bail is set according to the Nevada County bail schedule immediately after booking.
-For felony charges, bail is formally addressed at arraignment within 48 hours.
-Contact a licensed bail bondsman as soon as the amount is known to begin the release process.
+When felony charges are involved, bail is set formally at the arraignment hearing, which must occur within 48 hours.
+Reach out to a licensed bail bondsman the moment bail is set to start the release process immediately.

 The first court appearance in Nevada County occurs at the Nevada County Superior Court, typically within 48 hours of arrest for in-custody defendants.
-At arraignment, charges are formally read, a plea is entered, and bail conditions are reviewed.
+The arraignment is where charges are formally presented, the defendant enters a plea, and the judge reviews bail conditions.
 An attorney should be present if at all possible.

 If your loved one was recently arrested in Nevada County and does not yet appear in the online system, booking may still be in progress.
 Call our free line and a live agent will check directly with the Nevada County Sheriff and verify their status in minutes.